International Union of Notaries: Organization naming and etymology

-The organization's Spanish name Union Internacional del Notariado Latino references civil law notary which is an interchangeable term with Latin notaries, itself gained its name from Latin-speaking state of Ancient Rome whereas the roots of the civil law notary.
+The organization's Spanish name Union Internacional del Notariado Latino references the civil law notary tradition.
 Ancient Rome's Codex Justinianus played big part in shaping the laws of civil law countries which originated in Continental Europe and extended to their colonies overseas, including but not limited to Latin America and several Spanish and Portuguese colonies-states which is later known as Latin countries.

-Since twentieth century, with the independence of many states formerly occupied or colonised by Continental Europe an countries and the opening up of Japan, World War II and subsequent decolonisation of remaining colonised territories, the cold war and the fall of Soviet Union and subsequent formation of the Russian Federation, also the United States thaw with China, has influenced the practice of civil law and its notaries to become more widespread, beginning with European colonisation in sixtieth until ninetieth century in which time the European rule forced indigenous people in several territories into following European Continental civil law, and then with Japan moving to a more civil law-centric policies, decolonisation during World War II that left many previously colonised countries to gain independence and still has civil law policies in place, adding more countries exercising civil law policies, China thaw that move China a civil law communist state, thus creating the UINL as a professional union between civil law countries becomes inevitable.
+Since twentieth century, with the independence of many states formerly occupied or colonised by Continental Europe an countries and the opening up of Japan, World War II and subsequent decolonisation of remaining colonised territories, the Cold War and the fall of Soviet Union and subsequent formation of the Russian Federation, also the United States thaw with China, has influenced the practice of civil law and its notaries to become more widespread, beginning with European colonisation in sixtieth until ninetieth century in which time the European rule forced indigenous people in several territories into following European Continental civil law, and then with Japan moving to a more civil law-centric policies, decolonisation during World War II that left many previously colonised countries to gain independence and still has civil law policies in place, adding more countries exercising civil law policies, China thaw that move China a civil law communist state, thus creating the UINL as a professional union between civil law countries becomes inevitable.
 The UINL now acts as an umbrella organisation for all the publicly authorised notaries in the world rather than just those from Latin countries, but the acronym UINL has nevertheless been retained.